amorriscode/amorriscode/README.md

 # Now

-- Going through an existential crisis
+- Figuring out what to work on next
-- I'm empowering learners around the world @ [Studio](https://studio.com/)
+- Drinking through the firehose at @stripe